 A breast infection and a high fever got me out of the kitchen and back in bed.
 I know realize this was my body’s way of communicating to my stubborn and neurotic mind that I needed to stop trying to be SuperMom, give my Type A personality a rest, and allow myself to sleep, marvel at the baby, and stop worrying about everyone else.

 We women want to be nice.
-We want to be liked.
-We want to accommodate and please others.
+Young women, especially, crave being liked.
+Believe we need to accommodate and please others.
 But for the first eight weeks after your baby is born, maybe even the first twelve weeks, you have license not to be nice.
 Remember you are actually doing your friends and family a favor by letting them help you.
 It’s **not** a burden to let people know what you want and what you need, and to be able to accept their help.

 Now a confession: I still feel sadness about the birth of my oldest child.
 If you have already had a baby and things did not go as you had hoped and planned (and you’ve managed to read this far), I expect you might have some sadness about the birth of your baby too.